-The Initial Rate Periods for each Series of the Reoffered Bonds begins on the Reoffering Date and will continue to and including the Wednesday following such Reoffering Date.
-During the Initial Rate Periods, the Initial Rate for each Series of the Reoffered Bonds will be established by the Remarketing Agent.
-Beginning on the Thursday next following the Initial Rate Period, the Reoffered Bonds will bear interest at Weekly Rates for successive Weekly Rate Periods until converted to another Rate Mode.
+The Initial Rate Period begins on the date of issue of the Series 2009B Bonds and will continue to and including the Wednesday following the date of issue.
+During the Initial Rate Period, the Initial Rate will be established by the Authority.
+Beginning on the Thursday next following the Initial Rate Period, the Bonds will bear interest at Weekly Rates for successive Weekly Rate Periods until converted to another Rate Mode.
 With respect to the Weekly Rate, each Weekly Rate Period will begin on a Thursday and end on Wednesday of the following week or on an earlier Conversion Date to another Rate Mode.
-With respect to the Daily Rate for each Business Day upon which the Daily Interest Rate is determined until converted to another Rate Period.
+With respect to the Daily Rate, the Bonds will bear interest at a Daily Rate for each Business Day upon which the Daily Interest Rate is determined until converted to another Rate Period.
 The Daily Interest Rate for any day which is not a Business Day shall be the same as the Daily Interest Rate for the immediately preceding Business Day.